mrontio/Innovation-Camp-2025/pi/examples/sensor-examples/README.md

 If you have any questions about any of these, don't hesitate to ask Michail! (okay, maybe hesitate a little bit).

+## Oh no, the sensor I want to use is not in this list!

+That's the fun of it.
+The Pi ecosystem is so mature now that it is more than simple to look up what you need.
+Just like in the video, you need 3 things:
+1. A wiring diagram.
+2. Sample code.
+3. Someone to explain things to you in case you get lost.

+When searching, make sure to note the part number down.
+It narrows the search a lot to exactly what you need.
+When asking ChatGPT queries, here's a good prompt to use:
+`I am building a Raspberry Pi 4b project with a breadboard.
+I will ask you to help me with connecting speciifc sensors.
+Specifically, I would like you to (A) Give me the wiring instructions in a table, (B) Give me a quick code sample which I want to use and (C) if you are able to access the internet, provide sources for the wiring diagram, thank you very much.
+For now, could you please give me instructions to use the sensor:`

+Advice for LLMs
+- **DOUBLE CHECK WIRING**, it does get part numbers wrong.
+- Turn on web search.
+It's much better if it can find links for you to follow as they are more likely to get you a working version.
+- Only one sensor at a time.
+Do not ask it to hook up multiple sensors.
+You can abstract the working code into functions, and then ask it to combine it for you in whichever way.